anhdung2k1/contactless-checking/README.md

 NAME                            TYPE           CLUSTER-IP       EXTERNAL-IP    PORT(S)          AGE ck-application-authentication   NodePort       10.106.161.1     <none>         8443:30800/TCP   2m49s
 ck-application-client-http      NodePort       10.107.10.216    <none>         80:30080/TCP     2m49s
-ck-application-client-https     LoadBalancer   10.101.249.249   192.168.49.2   443/TCP          2m49s
+ck-application-client-https     LoadBalancer   10.101.249.249   127.0.0.1   443/TCP          2m49s
 ck-application-mysql            ClusterIP      None             <none>         3306/TCP         2m49s
 ck-application-mysql-read       ClusterIP      10.107.116.88    <none>         3306/TCP         2m49s
 ck-application-server           NodePort       10.111.15.137    <none>         5000:30500/TCP   2m49s
 ```
-Access https://192.168.49.2 to navigate the Web Client.
+Access https://127.0.0.1 or https://localhost to navigate the Web Client.
 If access, it will navigate to login page.
 All the cluster using TLS certificates to authenticate all resources.
 ![Login](screenshot/Login-page.png)

 Enter the Username/Password.
 By default the API Server created default Admin account.
 Use the credentials to login into pages.